Battle of Kapyong: South Korean withdrawal, 22–23 April 1951

-The U.S. tank company commander—Lieutenant Kenneth W. Koch—deployed his platoons in support of the 3 RAR.
+The US tank company commander—Lieutenant Kenneth W. Koch—deployed his platoons in support of the 3 RAR.
 The road skirted the eastern flank of Hill 504, and it offered the best area for the employment of armour.
 One platoon of five tanks occupied a northern outpost position forward of B Company to prevent the PVA using the road; another platoon occupied the high ground to the west, with B Company; while the final platoon and Koch's command tank was deployed near battalion headquarters, covering a ford by which the road crossed the Kapyong River, approximately 800 m south of B Company.
 The tanks were deployed without infantry support.
-The command relationship between the 3 RAR and their armoured support was also complicated, as the U.S. tanks were not under command as they might normally have been.
+The command relationship between the 3 RAR and their armoured support was also complicated, as the US tanks were not under command as they might normally have been.
 Rather, Koch was free to conduct his own battle.
-Regardless, armed with a 76 mm cannon and one .50 caliber and two 30 caliber machine guns, the M4 Sherman tanks were formidable assets and bolstered the defence considerably.
+Regardless, armed with a 76 mm cannon and one .50 caliber and two 30 caliber machine guns, the Sherman tanks were formidable assets and bolstered the defence considerably.
 In contrast, the PVA had no tanks at Kapyong, while their infantry had only a few 3.5 in anti-tank rockets with which to counter them.

 By 20:00 that evening, a large number of ROK were retreating in disarray through a gap in the line held by the brigade, the majority of them moving through the 3 RAR positions.
 The ROK 6th Division later regrouped in positions behind 27th Brigade, but was now reduced to less than half its original strength.
-Meanwhile, as the 20th Army veered to the west as part of the PVA main effort against Seoul, the PVA 118th Division continued its secondary advance down the Kapyong Valley, closely pursuing the retreating ROK.
-Racing down the north-east-running valley, the 354th Regiment reached the 3 RAR positions by about 22:00.
+Meanwhile, as the 20th Army veered to the west as part of the PVA main effort against Seoul, the PVA 118th Division and 60th Division continued a secondary advance down the Kapyong Valley, closely pursuing the retreating ROK.
+Racing down the north-east-running valley, the PVA 354th Regiment reached the 3 RAR positions by about 22:00.
 Intent on capturing the important crossroads of Route 17 south of Kapyong, and most likely unaware of the location of the Australian blocking position, the PVA vanguard remained in the low ground, splitting as they approached a long, low north–south running ridge that rose like an island in the mouth of the valley.